ST. STEPHEN ANGLICAN CHURCH

 St. Stephen Anglican Church is a member of the The Anglican Church in North America (ACNA).
 The ACNA unites 135,000 Anglicans in nearly 1,100 congregations across the United States, Canada, and Mexico into a single Church.
 On April 16, 2009 it was recognized as a province of the global Anglican Communion, by the Primates of the Global Fellowship of Confessing Anglicans.
 The Most Rev. Dr. Foley Beach is the Archbishop of the Church.
 Members of ACNA are in the mainstream , both globally and historically, of Christianity – the biblically faithful way of following Christ and being part of the “One Holy Catholic and Apostolic Church”.

 When people say, “We don't go to church, we are the church,” there’s some truth in that.
 The church is not a building or an event.
 It's people.
 But the fact is we do “go to church.”
 Church is not just who we are.
 It's also where we go.
 It makes no difference if we gather in a brick building with pews and stained glass, a renovated storefront, a multi-purpose room, a megachurch, a coffee shop, or a house.
 But it does matter that we go somewhere.
-The church is not just people, but people who meet together – for worship, fellowship, discipleship, and more.
+The church is not just people, but people who meet together – for worship, for fellowship, for discipleship, and more.
 We welcome you to gather with us.

 Clergy and Staff